tohojo/sqm-scripts/README.md

 either need kernel 4.19 or newer (with matching `iproute2` version), or you need to build CAKE yourself from the out-of-tree repository at https://github.com/dtaht/sch_cake.
+At least for raspbian / Debian GNU/Linux 13 (trixie) one needs to install the systemd-dev package for the Makefile to work.

 ## Installing
 `sudo make install` should install things on a regular Linux box.
 For